0x1B05/english/cnn10/content/20240402.typ

 "Yep, a foot chain link fence to keep the wolves out.
 I have moose.
 I have mule deer.
 I have elk and I have antelope that cross this country to migrate back and forth.
 And I would absolutely stop them from doing that.
 And I am not willing to do that. "

-"You care about the this landscape"
+"You care about this landscape"

 "So you don't manage things one species at a time.."